tobiasgubo/flutter_meta_sdk/README.md

 `flutter_meta_sdk` allows you to integration Flutter with Native Meta SDK.

+This plugin uses Meta (Facebook) SDKs for iOS and Android.
+Current plugin-tested versions:
+- Android: com.facebook.android:facebook-android-sdk:18.1.3
+- iOS: FBSDKCoreKit 18.0.2 and FBAudienceNetwork 6.21.0
-This was created using the latest SDK to include support for iOS 14.
-The plugin currently supports app events and deeps links for iOS and Android.
+The plugin currently supports app events and deep links for iOS and Android.

 ## Setting things up
 First of all, if you don't have one already, you must first create an app at Facebook developers: https://developers.facebook.com/